carlosberrio/holbertonschool-higher_level_programming-1/0x00-python-hello_world/README.md

 # 0x00.
 Python - Hello, World

-0. Run Python file: Write a Shell script that runs a Python script.
+0. Run Python file: Shell script that runs a Python script.
 The Python file name will be saved in the environment variable $PYFILE

-1. Run inline: write a Shell script that runs Python code.
+1. Run inline: Shell script that runs Python code.
 The Python code will be saved in the environment variable $PYCODE

 2. Hello, print mandatory: write a Python script that prints exactly ' \"Programming is like building a multilingual puzzle ', followed by a new line, using the function print.